BenJetson/gnome-dash-fix/README.md

 #### A category is missing!
 I only implemented the most commonly used categories.
 To add new categories, see below about fixing unsorted apps.

+#### How do I remove a category?
+To remove a category, see below about fixing unsorted apps.
+GNOME Software allows you to both create and delete categories.

 #### How to fix unsorted apps?
 After applying the fix, some apps may not be sorted into categories.
 There's a good chance the app developer didn't include the categories in their `.desktop` file.
 This can be corrected by manually adding the app to the appropriate folder using GNOME Software.
 For more information, see [this post on the GNOME Blog](https://blogs.gnome.org/mclasen/2014/03/17/app-folder-configuration/).